ahmedshuhel/resume/resume.md

 - Enhanced, refined and customized C&E Hospital Management and C&E Accounting System for individual client needs and then worked with engineers to ensure successful installation at client sites.

 #### Hobbies and Interests
-- Reading code written by other programmers/developers on Github
+- Reading code written by other programmers/developers on Github.
 - Reading/learning the history and evolution of programming languages.
-- Contributing to open source projects (I am also core team member of popular next generation single page application framework Aurelia)
+- Contributing to open source projects.
+(I am also core team member of popular next generation single page application framework Aurelia)
-- Playing with different programming languages (Currently Learning Rust),
+- Playing with different programming languages.
+(Currently Learning Rust)
-- Watching movies specially animation movies
+- Watching movies specially animation movies.

 #### Education
 Metropolitan University – Sylhet, Bangladesh, 2008